To set up date periods, click Administration->Periods:

 3) Defining Sprint dates for Agile projects

-Referencing the screenshot below, at the top you first specify the start and end dates for the periods you want to define, and the granularity (aka Type) you wish to edit.
+Referencing the screenshot above, at the top you first specify the start and end dates for the periods you want to define, and the granularity (aka Type) you wish to edit.

 You must edit each granularity (type) separately.